-He previously worked as a tutor in economics at the University of Papua New Guinea and as a research cadet at the National Research Institute of Papua New Guinea.
+He is a lecturer in economics at the University of Papua New Guinea.

 Neelesh’s research areas include tourism, trade and growth in Pacific Island countries, poverty and economic performance of Pacific Island countries and banking sector and financial development in Pacific Island countries.

 Neelesh is a recipient of Australian Leadership Awards (2009) and Australian Prime Ministers Pacific Australia Award (2012).

 2015 / 2016 round